deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 # Reviewer's Notes

 [Starting October 15th](https://etherfi.gitbook.io/etherfi/king-protocol-formerly-lrt), restaking rewards will be distributed in the form of `KING` tokens using the King protocol.
-The older distribution contracts are no longer listed in EtherFi's documentation, and were not considered as part of the review.
+The older distribution contracts are no longer listed in EtherFi's documentation.

 There is an important distinction to be made between Ethereum _Node Operators_ and _Eigenlayer Operators_.
 The former are operators which run Ethereum validators using staked `ETH`, while the latter act as operators in the _Eigenlayer_ protocol using restaked `ETH`.
 While some entities perform both tasks, they are different roles in different protocols.